Camp Echo Lake is located in the Southern Adirondack Mountains, about 3 1/2 hours north of New York City.

 The food at camp is both nutritious and delicious, and there is plenty of variety at each meal, giving campers and staff an ample amount of choices.
 We serve fresh fruit at all meals and snacks, and we have an extensive salad bar available at every lunch and dinner.
 We do not serve foods with any peanut or tree nut ingredients, and can accommodate a variety of other special dietary needs, such as gluten-free, dairy-free, soy-free or egg-free.

-When you call our office during the winter, the phone will be answered by either Tony Stein (Director), Laurie Rinke (Director), Brenda Levine (Senior Village Director), or John Pezzolla (Operations Director).
+When you call our office during the winter, the phone will be answered by either Tony Stein (Director), Laurie Rinke (Director), Kelly Wilkinson (Main Village Director).

 We are always ready, willing and able to help you with any concerns that you may have.
 If we don’t have an immediate answer for you, we will put you in touch with the correct person, or get back to you as soon as we can with an answer.